 To Double bake:

-- Turn the soufflé out into an ear dish, the brown top on the base of the dish.
+- Turn the soufflé out into an ovenproof ear dish or bowl, the brown baked top on the base of the dish.

-- Pour enough double cream over the soufflé to come to about ½” up the soufflé.
+- Pour enough double cream over the soufflé to come to about ½ way up the soufflé.

 - The soufflés can be cooked from frozen, but allow an additional 15-20 minutes in the oven to ensure that the soufflé is completely hot.